The Progress, Challenges, and Perspectives of Directed Greybox Fuzzing: Research Progress on Directed Greybox Fuzzing

-Post-selection, the seeds nearest to their targets are subjected to greater fuzzing opportunities by assigning more power, i.e., more inputs are produced by mutating them.
-Whereas AFL uses execution trace characteristics such as trace size, PUT execution speed, and order in the fuzzing queue for power scheduling, most directed greybox fuzzers use simulated annealing to allocate energy.
-Unlike traditional random walk scheduling, which always accepts better solutions and may be trapped in a local optimum, simulated annealing accepts a solution that is worse than the current one with a certain probability, so it is possible to jump out of local optima and reach the globally optimal solution \cite{liang2019sequence}.
 AFLGo \cite{bohme2017directed} was the first to use a simulated annealing-based power schedule to gradually assign more energy to seeds that are closer to the target locations while reducing energy for distant seeds.
 Hawkeye \cite{chen2018hawkeye} added prioritization to simulated annealing to allow seeds that are closer to the target to mutate first.
-AFLChurn \cite{zhu2021regression} proposes a byte-level power scheduling based on ant colony optimization which can assigns more energy to bytes that generate more "interesting" inputs.
+AFLChurn \cite{zhu2021regression} proposes a byte-level power scheduling based on ant colony optimization which assigns more energy to bytes that generate more "interesting" inputs.
 LOLLY \cite{liang2019sequence} and Berry \cite{liang2019sequence} optimized simulated annealing-based power schedules with a temperature threshold to coordinate the cooling schedule in both the exploration and exploitation stages.
 In the exploration stage, the cooling schedule randomly mutates the provided seeds to generate many new inputs, while in the exploitation stage, it generates more new inputs from seeds that have higher sequence coverage, which is similar to the traditional gradient descent algorithm \cite{liang2019sequence}.
 In addition to simulated annealing, GREYHOUND \cite{garbelini2020greyhound} also adopts a custom generational particle swarm algorithm, which is better suited for the non-linear and stochastic behavior of the protocol model.